munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code this-outside-class (1 before, 1 after)

 With that, `this` outside of a class is correctly forbidden.
 Now our methods really feel like *methods* in the object-oriented sense.
-Access to the receiver lets them operate on the instance you accessed the method from.
+Accessing the receiver lets them affect the instance you called the method on.
 We're getting there!

 ## Instance Initializers